reactjs/react.dev/src/content/reference/react/useReducer.md

   // ...
 ```

-React will set the next state to the result of calling the `reducer` function you've provided with the current `state` and the action you've passed to `dispatch`.
+React will set the next State to the result of calling the `reducer` function you've provided with the current `state` and the action you've passed to `dispatch`.

 #### Parameters {/*dispatch-parameters*/}